naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">VariableName</span> | String | Name of a custom variable to which the entered text will be assigned.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">VariableName</span> | String | Name of a custom variable to which the entered text will be assigned.
 summary | String | An optional summary text to show along with input field. play | Boolean | Whether to automatically resume script playback when user submits the input form. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.